 Learn more about proving liability in a wrongful death case.

 Unlike in other types of personal injury cases, the injured person in a wrongful death case (the deceased) is no longer able to seek compensation from the individual or entity that caused the injury; someone else must step in to bring the case to court on behalf of the person's survivors and estate.

 In some states, the deceased person’s family is permitted to file a wrongful death lawsuit.
 In Connecticut, however, only an executor or administrator of the deceased person's estate may bring a wrongful death claim.
 (Conn.
 Gen. Stat. § 52-555 (2021).)

-If the deceased person died without making an estate plan (such as a will) that named an executor or administrator, or if the named executor or administrator cannot serve, the court may appoint an executor or administrator.
-This person is responsible for "wrapping up" the business of the estate as well as pursuing any wrongful death claim.
+If the person died without an estate plan (such as a will) that named an executor or administrator, or if the named executor or administrator cannot serve, the court may appoint an executor or administrator.
+This person is responsible for "wrapping up" the business of the estate, as well as pursuing any wrongful death claim.

 In a successful Connecticut wrongful death lawsuit, the court orders the defendant to pay “damages”—or the plaintiff's claimed losses—to the deceased person’s estate.
 The court will determine the amount of damages based on several categories of losses, including: